Back to the home page

 But for some routers, amongst which those of Linksys, you only have to change the Local IP Address in the section Basic Settings, from 192.168.1.x to 192.168.8.x.
 The rest of the settings are then automatically being changed accordingly, by the operating system of the router itself.
 Even easier...

 Note: in the example given, the configuration panel of router 2 then moves automatically to "web page" 192.168.8.1.
-So you'll need to disconnect your router from router 2 then and reconnect again, in order to access the configuration panel on the new location: "web page" 192.168.8.1.
+So you'll need to disconnect your computer from router 2 then and reconnect again, in order to access the configuration panel on the new location: "web page" 192.168.8.1.

 Other important settings: